-I recently had the pleasure of participating in an advisory board for a technical school in Washington, DC.
-The school is looking to improve the employability of its graduates, with a distinct focus on computer proficiency.
+I recently had the pleasure of participating in an advisory board for a technical school.
+The school was looking to improve the employability of its graduates, with a distinct focus on computer proficiency.

 The “Digital Divide” as it’s called, or the inequality of access to digital information, has existed since the beginning of the Internet.
 Many believe that because the Internet is so pervasive, it alone can bridge this divide and level the playing field for those who are less fortunate.